Crime

 Marie doesn’t remember that Horner talked to her very much about his home life, but she met Horner’s grandparents at his Admission, Review, and Dismissal meetings that were part of the special education program.

-She said Horner was diagnosed as a student with a learning disability, but she’s not sure what subject.
+She said Horner was diagnosed as a student with a learning disability, but she’s not sure in what subject.
 He was also diagnosed as being on the autism spectrum.
 A diagnostician from the school would have evaluated him, Marie said.

 Horner came to Azle ISD in sixth grade.
 Marie worked with Horner during all four years of high school.